How to Calculate Customer Lifetime Value

 Again, CLV helps you think big picture.
 If customers brought in by Facebook have a lower CLV than customers via Adwords, the additional spend will be worth it.

-Rather than looking at minimal spend, focus on maximum value.
+Rather than looking at the lowest CPA, focus instead on the maximum value.
 Just as you shouldn’t judge a customer’s value by AOV or transaction amounts alone, don’t judge the acquisition channel purely by upfront costs.
 CLV helps identify which channels bring in the most valuable customers, which will be more profitable in the long run.

 To savvy companies, customer acquisition and retention go hand in hand.
 Acquiring the right type of customers is the first step; then comes the task of providing the right incentives and messaging to keep them engaged.
 A long-term strategy is key for success, and that means thinking about retention even during acquisition.

 ReSci is a team of marketers and data scientists on a mission to democratize AI.
 We make powerful recommendations and predictions accessible to brands.

 Did you find this useful?
 Share it on social media.